Help & Documentation

 Cross-Group Endpoints

-By default, reconciliation includes cross-group endpoints — entities that appear in relationships but belong to a different group.
-This gives a complete picture of the relationship graph.
+Reconciliation includes cross-group endpoints by default — entities that appear in relationships but belong to a different group.
+This gives a complete relationship diff and prevents hidden dependency mismatches.

 Data Normalisation